sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 _ambiguous references_ that could be either pointers or values.

-Because exact collectors know references, they can move objects and filter out more dead references.
-However, exact collectors impose nontrivial engineering and performance challenges, such as having to maintain a shadow stack.
+Because exact collectors know references, they can move objects and filter out more references.
+However, exact collectors impose non-trivial engineering and performance challenges, such as having to maintain a shadow stack.
 In many situations, it is also impossible to implement an exact collector.
 So, work on implementing effective and efficient conservative collectors is necessary.